The-Scripters-Guild/ForgeWiki/forge/layout/level-design/planning-the-location-and-orientation-of-your-map.md

 To determine which way is South, enter Test Mode in Forge and observe your motion tracker or Assault Rifle ammo counter.
 The arrow indicates North; therefore, South is the opposite of that direction.
 {% endhint}

-{% endhint %}

-To determine which way is South, enter Test Mode in Forge and observe your motion tracker or Assault Rifle ammo counter.
-The arrow indicates North; therefore, South is the opposite of that direction.
-{% endhint}

 ***

 ## Source Data